Memory attacks in network nonlocality and self-testing: Self testing without iid

 has $q=(\rho,\rho^{\otimes 2})$ as a unique solution, and so $(\rho,\rho^{\otimes 2})$ is an exposed point of ${\cal Q}_D^2$.
 This argument can be extended to any set ${\cal O}$ that can be embedded in a countable vector space and such that there exists a linear functional $\omega:{\cal O}\to\R$ with $\omega(O)=1$, for all $O\in {\cal O}$.
 This includes the set of all $D$-dimensional POVMs/quantum channels/quantum instruments.

 Hence, Proposition \ref{prop:st} does not preclude the possibility of self-testing, e.g., all $D$-dimensional POVMs when more than a single measurement is allowed within a given round.
-In fact, the sequential measurement protocol proposed in \cite{Das_2022} does precisely that: it self-tests arbitrary (i.e., non-necessarily extreme) $D$-dimensional POVMs through a witness linear in the input/output distribution $P(a_1,a_2|x_1,x_2)$.
+These ideas have been investigated by \cite{Das_2022,classicalcertificationquantumgates}.
+Indeed, the sequential measurement protocol proposed in \cite{Das_2022} does precisely that: it self-tests arbitrary (i.e., non-necessarily extreme) $D$-dimensional POVMs through a witness linear in the input/output distribution $P(a_1,a_2|x_1,x_2)$.